- COVID VACCINATIONS

 In our desire to maintain a COVID-19 free campus, all students (domestic and international, boarding and day), must arrive on campus with proof of a negative PCR test result.
 In order to make this as easy as possible, all students will receive a free, at-home COVID-19 test kit.
-A LINK TO ACCESS YOUR CHILD'S UNIQUE TEST KIT WILL BE SENT VIA EMAIL IN DECEMBER FROM OUR DIRECTOR OF STUDENT HEALTH SERVICE BROOKE HUMES.
+A LINK TO ACCESS YOUR CHILD'S UNIQUE TEST KIT WILL BE SENT VIA EMAIL IN MARCH FROM OUR COVID-19 TESTING COORDINATOR AMBER WEST.

 STEP 3: Enter your information.

 You will receive an email confirmation upon completion.